-The role of weather in delivery time is often overlooked, but it's significant when it comes to interstate travel, especially in a country as expansive as the USA.
+The role of weather in delivery time is often overlooked when considering the duration for a forklift hauling process, but it's significant when it comes to interstate travel, especially in a country as expansive as the USA.

 Any extreme weather conditions might cause delays, which are relatively common in interstate travel since some states have storms while others have high temperatures.
 Both make the driver drive slower or stop altogether.

 The distance between two points also makes a considerable distance, and you can only get an exact estimate if you contact your chosen transport company for a quote.
 However, they'll be able to help you because you'll need to provide basic details like where your pickup and dropoff locations are.